An easy Romanian apple pie with flaky pastry made with oil and a luscious apple filling, the perfect apple dessert this autumn.

 - Spread the apple mixture on the rolled pastry.

-- Sprinkle the remaining tablespoon semolina and the cinnamon evenly on top of the apples.
+- Sprinkle the remaining tablespoon of semolina and cinnamon evenly on top of the apples.

 - Roll the second pastry sausage about the size of the baking tin and use it to cover the apples.